emyuan124/cshs-website/README.md

 Currently, this is just getting started, so expect some minor breakage.

 ## Making a development version

+Note: The instructions below are EXTREMELY complicated and there are much easier ways to work on a PHP webpage on your own machine.
+I (Elijah) will work on re-writing these instructions soon

 In order to run this, you will need a web server (I recommend [Apache](https://httpd.apache.org/) with PHP and RewriteEngine (or similar)

 ### PHP